 In this course, we are going to learn the nuts, bolts, gears, and cogs of argument.
 We will learn first how to read, understand, and analyze the arguments of others before learning how to construct our own logical and persuasive arguments.
 We will learn the relationships between arguments and their intended audiences.
 We will also learn what argument is and is not for.
-To accomplish this, we will be using a selection of readings about both the myths and realities of what we term "The American Dream."
-We will examine when and for whom the dream exists, as well as whom the dream excludes.
-Fair warning: the instructor of this class has a decidedly pro social justice bias and will tend to teach to that bias.
+The focus of this class is on monsters, both human and inhuman.
+We will be focusing on the societal anxieties that give rise to the darkest expressions of our imaginations and how they're expressed throughout various cultures.
+This class will examine various media in our exploration of monstrosity.